ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```
+Figure: Intra-Only Frame (Not a RAP), with the EBML Tree Shown as XML

 Because a video `SimpleBlock` has less information on references than a video `BlockGroup`,
 it is possible to remux a video track using `BlockGroup` into a `SimpleBlock`,